n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

   - Non-initial "Ra,Halant" sequences, which should have been flagged for the `rkrf` or `blwf` features earlier, must not be flagged for potential `half` substitutions.

-  - A sequence matching "_Consonant_,Halant,ZWJ" must be flagged for potential `half` substitutions, even though the presence of the zero-width joiner suppresses the `cjct` feature in a later step.

   - A sequence matching "_Consonant_,Halant,ZWNJ,_Consonant_" must not be flagged for potential `half` substitutions.